 THESE VIOLATIONS WERE FATAL TO A LEGITIMATE EXAMINATION OF FACT IN A POLICE KILLING OF A MENTALLY ILL PERSON

-The seriousness of these violations are only more glaring when it is understood this was an examination of a police shooting death of a person in mental health crisis.
+The seriousness of these violations are only more glaring when it is understood this was an examination of a police shooting death of a person in mental health crisis and the near death of innocent witnesses who were forced into the line of police bullets by lack of proper training.
 The process it self should not be so riddled with convenient errors that denies victims and community a legitimate examination of fact.